chipzx92/DataEngineeringI320/docs/presentations/Visualizations/index.md

 ## Exercise

-Create a pie chart that show the top top bands by revenue using the `analytics.band_performances` dataset.
+Create a pie chart that show the top 10 bands by revenue using the `analytics.band_performances` dataset.
 Customize it to show both the band name and revenue.
 Save it and add it to your test dashboard.

 ## Semester Project